Honda

 1987 Honda Transalp

 CarHunch analysed 155 real MOT records for the 1987 Honda Transalp.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 0%